postera-ai/rdkit-stubs/README.md

 ## Developing

 To test your contributions to these stubs you can import the local package from another one of your projects.
-First clone the repo then add `-e <path-to-this-repo>` to your packages requirements.txt.
+First clone the repo then `pip install -e <path-to-this-repo>`.

 ## License